BytteDoc/MiiD-Gateway-API/README.md

 * **documentType** = Is a document type from user to authenticate
 * **documentNumber** = Is a document number from user to authenticate
 * **returnUrl** = Is a URL/URI.
 When MiiD Process Ends, MiiD system redirect to this Url to continue the client process
+* **IsOperator** = Is a boolean value. if true, the user's document number entered will be processed as the operator of the business client sent in the **enterpriseClientId** field

 Url - GenetateProcessToken - POST
 > https://services.miid.bio/Gateway/GenetateProcessToken/